thanhnguyentang/drbqo/README.md

 @InProceedings{pmlr-v108-nguyen20a,
-  title = 	 {Distributionally Robust Bayesian Quadrature Optimization}, author = 	 {Nguyen, Thanh and Gupta, Sunil and Ha, Huong and Rana, Santu and Venkatesh, Svetha}, booktitle = 	 {Proceedings of the Twenty Third International Conference on Artificial Intelligence and Statistics}, pages = 	 {1921--1931}, year = 	 {2020},
+  title = 	 {Distributionally Robust Bayesian Quadrature Optimization}, author = 	 {Tang Nguyen, Thanh and Gupta, Sunil and Ha, Huong and Rana, Santu and Venkatesh, Svetha}, booktitle = 	 {Proceedings of the Twenty Third International Conference on Artificial Intelligence and Statistics}, pages = 	 {1921--1931}, year = 	 {2020},